meIwata/learnify/backend/API_DESIGN.md

 {
   "student_id": "ALICE2025",
   "mobile_app_name": "Instagram",
-  "reflection_text": "Instagram has become a significant part of my daily routine.
+  "review_text": "Instagram has become a significant part of my daily routine.
 I appreciate how it allows me to stay connected with friends and discover new content, but I've noticed it can be quite addictive and sometimes makes me feel pressured to present a perfect image of my life."
 }
 ```